ribot/android-guidelines/project_and_code_guidelines.md

 | AdapterView item | ---                    | `item_person.xml`             |
 | Partial layout   | ---                    | `partial_stats_bar.xml`       |

-A slighly different case is when we are creating a layout that is going to be inflated by an `Adapter`, e.g to populate a `ListView`.
-In this case, the name of the layout should start with `item_`
+A slightly different case is when we are creating a layout that is going to be inflated by an `Adapter`, e.g to populate a `ListView`.
+In this case, the name of the layout should start with `item_`.

 Note that there are cases where these rules will not be possible to apply.
 For example, when creating layout files that are intended to be part of other layouts.
-In this case you should use the prefix `partial_`
+In this case you should use the prefix `partial_`.

 #### 1.2.1.3 Menu files

 Similar to layout files, menu files should match the name of the component.
-For example, if we are defining a menu file that is going to be use in the `UserActivity`, then the name of the file should be `activity_user.xml`
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`

-A good practise is to not include the word `menu` as part of the name because these files are already located in directory called menu.
+A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

 #### 1.2.1.4 Values files